cgthayer/django-cacheme/README.md

 * `tag`: string, default func name. using tag to get cache instance, then get all keys under that tag.

+* `skip`: boolean or callable, default False.
+If value or callable value return true, will skip cache.
+For example, you can cache result if request param has user, but return None directly, if no user.

   ```
   from cacheme import cacheme_tags